CV examples

 • Collaborated with local barbershops, enhancing the barbering community.

-Refer to our article to learn more about what to write for your work experience.
+Refer to our article to learn more about what to write on your CV with little to no work experience.

 Make your CV shine with an education section